rohanmittal1366/JavaScript-Calculator/README.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+In this, i used HTML, CSS and JavaScript for making this calculator It contain some basic operation like addition, substraction, multiplication and division.
 ```markdown
 Syntax highlighted code block